zonemaster/zonemaster/docs/public/specifications/test-zones/Delegation-TP/delegation01.md

   * ns2 is "ns2.enough-3.sibbling.delegation01.xa"
   * Delegation is with glue.
   * The child zone has no address records for the NS names.
-  * The two ns are defined directly in the parent zone with full set of address records.
+  * The two NS are defined directly in the parent zone with full set of address records.

 ### ENOUGH-DEL-NOT-CHILD
 Only one NS in child zone.

 * Zone: enough-del-not-child.delegation01.xa
-  * The child zone has only one NS, for ns1.
+  * The child zone defines only one NS, ns1."
-    * Only ns1 is defined in the zone.
   * Delegation is complete.

 ### ENOUGH-CHILD-NOT-DEL
 Only one NS in delegation.

 * Zone: enough-child-not-del.delegation01.xa
-  * The delegation has only on NS, for ns1.
+  * The delegation has only one NS, for ns1.
   * The child has two NS with full set of address records.

 ### IPV6-AND-DEL-OK-NO-IPV4-CHILD